17 Mile House Farm Park

-- Bike Trail
+- Bike Rack

-- Picnic Areas
+- Picnic Tables

-Photography is allowed at the 17 Mile House Farm Park
+Photography is allowed at the 17 Mile House Farm Park.

 - Dogs are allowed but must remain on a leash.

-- Please dispose of trash properly.
+- Dispose of trash properly.

 Weddings and Events

-History and Master Plan
+History and Timeline

 The 17 Mile House has a long and significant history.
 When the 1859-1860 gold rush resulted in large-scale settlement of the state, a series of inns emerged along Cherry Creek to accommodate travelers and freighters.

-Volunteering at 17 Mile House
+Volunteer at 17 Mile House